🛑 Stop Project Baccara

 Military Compatibility Permit

-Maricopa County Planning & Zoning
+Maricopa County Planning and Zoning

 Board of Supervisors Approval

-💡 It CAN Be Stopped — Here's Proof
+It CAN Be Stopped, Here's Proof

 Community pressure works.
 Keep showing up.